Inequity Aversion Pricing over Social Networks: Approximation Algorithms and Hardness Results: Introduction

 However, there also exist negative externality effects that can arise in a network.
 One example is the purchase of a product with the intention to show off and be a locally unique owner, e.g., a new type of expensive car, or clothes (also referred to as {\it invidious consumption}, see \cite{CCHW15}).
 In such a case, a node may be deterred from buying the same product, if a neighboring node already did so.
 A second example of negative externalities, which is the focus of our work, and arises from differential pricing, is {\it inequity aversion}, see e.g., \cite{BO00} and \cite{FS99}.
 This simply means that a customer may experience dissatisfaction if she realizes that other people within her social circle, were offered a better deal for the same service.
 Hence, significant price differences, can create a negative response of some customers towards a product.
 Inequity aversion can also arise under a different, but equally applicable, interpretation: nodes may correspond to retail stores and an edge can signify proximity, so that clients could choose among these stores.
 Again, having significantly different prices to the same products is not desirable.

 To capture the need for avoiding such phenomena, the relatively recent work of \cite{AMT13} introduced a model for pricing nodes over a social network.
 The main idea is to impose constraints on each edge, specifying that the price difference between two neighbors should be bounded by some (endogenous) parameter, determined by the two neighbors.
 On top of this, the seller is also allowed to not make a price offer to some nodes (referred to as introducing \emph{discontinuities}, see the related discussion in Section \ref{sec:definitions}), in which case the difference constraints do not apply for the edges incident to these nodes.
+Another way to interpret the model of discontinuities can be as follows: instead of discontinuities, we could allow price offers that would violate some edge constraints.
+In that case, if there is a node who has been offered a very high price, and there is such a violation, he would feel envious of some neighbor, and would choose not to buy the product.
+Hence, the seller would essentially not hope to extract any revenue from such nodes.

 Assuming a finite set of available prices, unit-demand users, and digital goods (i.e., the supply can cover all the demand) the problem is to find a feasible price vector that satisfies the edge constraints and maximizes the total revenue.
-In its more general form the problem was shown to be NP-complete, but exact or approximation algorithms were derived for some interesting cases.
+In its more general form the problem was shown to be NP-complete, and exact or approximation algorithms were derived for some interesting cases in \cite{AMT13}.
+However, several questions remained open regarding the approximability status of the problem.